Take the lead - Developing Horse Riding Confidence

 Do you have what it takes to be a leader and a friend?

-in some way, lends comfort by human support.
+some way, lends comfort by human support.
 Picture a child learning to walk, step up on a curb or ride a bicycle.
-The
+The comfort and

 The human mind is a HUGE part of riding a horse.
 If your mind is unsettled and unconfident your body will NEVER come in line and behave like a rider.

 The “leader” strategy is used in several instances.
 Situations arise; such as a newly purchased horse or a beginner rider.
 Maybe you

 have physical and emotional scars after a bad fall from your horse.
 Perhaps you have decided to ride again after a long absence to

 raise a family.
 No matter, it’s confidence that’s lacking.

 The majority of people I am speaking to are: 40 to 60-something men and women who WANT TO RIDE and have FUN before it is